fatih-ilhan/fatih-ilhan.github.io/_pages/about.md

 ## Bio

-<div style="text-align: justify"><p>I am a 4th year CS Ph.D. candidate at the School of Computer Science, Georgia Institute of Technology, advised by  <a href="https://www.cc.gatech.edu/~lingliu/">Prof. Ling Liu</a> .
-I was a research scientist intern with Hybrid Cloud Systems Research Group at IBM Research in summer 2022, 2023 and 2024.</p></div>
+<div style="text-align: justify"><p>I am a 5th year CS Ph.D. candidate at the School of Computer Science, Georgia Institute of Technology, advised by  <a href="https://www.cc.gatech.edu/~lingliu/">Prof. Ling Liu</a> .
+I interned as research scientist with Hybrid Cloud Systems Research Group at IBM Research during the summers.</p></div>

 <div style="text-align: justify"><p> <b>Research:</b> My current research focus is full-stack efficiency optimizations for inference and finetuning for large generative AI applications.
 I have also worked and collaborated on projects related to AI safety, multi-agent AI, distributed learning, reinforcement learning and time series prediction/anomaly detection.</p></div>